MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Functions.md

 There is no limit to how many parameters a function can have, but they need to be seperated by commas such as in the example above.

-### Method Overloading
+### Function Overloading

-You can have multiple methods with the same name in java, as long as they have different method signatures.
+You can have multiple function with the same name in java, as long as they have different *function signatures*.
 This means that the parameters are different in some way.
 For example, both

 ```java
 int addNumbers(int a, int b) {}